Pacific Islands

 This site is part of the Pacific Virtual Museum pilot project funded by the Department of Foreign Affairs and Trade in Australia and put together by the National Library of New Zealand and the National Library of Australia.

-- Look down the page to Explore locations.
+• Look down the page to Explore locations.

-- Choose a place eg Niue.
+• Choose a place eg Tuvalu.

-- You can use Filter by and Media Type to only look at images, objects, videos, or audio.
+• You can use Filter by and Media Type to look at only images, objects, videos, or audio.

-Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
+Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
-That can tell you what the company’s mission and values are.
+That can tell you what the organisation’s mission and values are.

 Articles and maps